-The SOI in polygonal tubes can be enhanced or controlled through engineering of the band offset potential.
-Specifically, if a tilted potential that penetrates deep into the shell is created, i.e. extended band offset potential is present, the SOI coefficients become nonzero over a significant fraction of the cross-sectional area.
+The SOI in polygonal tubes can be enhanced or controlled through engineering of the band-offset potential.
+Specifically, if a tilted potential that penetrates deep into the shell is created, i.e., an extended band-offset potential is present, the SOI coefficients become nonzero over a significant fraction of the cross-sectional area.
 This leads to a considerable enhancement of SOI which, according to our results, for triangular and hexagonal wires is maximized for $r=d$, although for Tri-Hex structures the strongest effects occur for $r<d$.
 Such SOI engineering is advantageous, for example, in the context of Majorana states.
-Additionally, the extended band offset potential increases the confinement, thereby amplifying characteristics associated with polygonal cross sections, such as electron accumulation along the sharp edges and the energetic separation of the lowest corner states.
+Additionally, the extended band-offset potential increases the confinement, thereby amplifying characteristics associated with polygonal cross sections, such as electron accumulation along the sharp edges and the energetic separation of the lowest corner states.

 The energy gap separating the corner states of the triangular and Tri-Hex wires from the higher states can significantly exceed the room-temperature energy \cite{Sitek15,Klausen20}.
 Moreover, these structures maintain the unique properties associated with their polygonal geometry over a broad range of shell thicknesses.